SamGreenwood84/festivalfriends/README.md

 # Description

-As a festival enthusiast I want a social media network just for my festival connections, information and inspirations!
+As a festival enthusiast I want a social media network just for my festival connections, information and inspirations that is seperate from my social media

 # Table of Contents